roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 Forwarding Messages
 ^^^^^^^^^^^^^^^^^^^

-Messages can also be fowarded to somebody by clicking the *Forward* button in the toolbar.
+Messages can also be forwarded to somebody by clicking the *Forward* button in the toolbar.
 The compose screen will contain the message text and all attachments already added.
 You can still add more attachments or remove some you don't want to forward.

-The *Forward* toolbar button offer the following options:
+The *Forward* toolbar button offers the following options:

 **Forward inline**
     In this (default) mode, the content of the original message is copied to the message text editor and can be altered or deleted.